sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

  ### Mutex implementation

- Mutexes are represented by 'struct mutex', defined in include/linux/mutex.h and implemented in kernel/locking/mutex.c.
+ Mutexes are represented by `struct mutex`, defined in `include/linux/mutex.h` and implemented in `kernel/locking/mutex.c`.
 These locks use an atomic variable (->owner) to keep track of the lock state during its lifetime.
-Field owner actually contains struct task_struct * to the current lock owner and it is therefore NULL if not currently owned.
+Field owner actually contains `struct task_struct *` to the current lock owner and it is therefore `NULL` if not currently owned.

 file: kernel/locking/mutex.c